Implement premium apps features

 • Non-billable calls which don't require the user to be enabled for a billable action.
 For example, uploading non-premium assets.

 • Close a tracking session immediately after you finish work on a billable action.
+A tracking session must be properly closed to correctly register a billable action.

 You can also continue a tracking session after closing it if you need to do non-billable work while a tracking session is open.